BSROne: Binary Search with Routing of O(1); A Scalable Circular Design for Distributed Networks: Related work

-PChord [23] is a search mechanism in two directions and uses bidirectional routing tables, clockwise and counterclockwise.
+PChord \cite{huang2010pchord} is a search mechanism in two directions and uses bidirectional routing tables, clockwise and counterclockwise.
 In addition, it improves the speed of accessing resources and distributing the messages in the network.
-Hybrid-Chord [22] is similar to PChord but it uses several Chord rings and successors to improve the routing performance.
+Hybrid-Chord \cite{flocchini2004hybrid} is similar to PChord but it uses several Chord rings and successors to improve the routing performance.
 In addition, it can decrease the number of hops considerably.
-We put [25] in the same group.
+We put \cite{lu2009ml} in the same group.
 It is a P2P model, named ML-Chord, that allocates nodes into several layers like Chord according to classes of shared resources.
 This method provides both efficiency and scalability into consideration.
+A new version of this type of networks is \cite{naghizadeh2017binary}.

-Zhenhua Tan [26] proposes a three layer protocol routing named CSSP.
+Zhenhua Tan \cite{tan2008three} proposes a three layer protocol routing named CSSP.
 It improves routing speed with offering a smaller size of routing table and uses O(1) node finger to get O(N) routing path.
 In comparison with Chord, Pastry etc, CSSP improves the maintenance of routing table, routing hops, fault-tolerance while churn happens.